Post

 Password Prompt using DSCL

-The malware constructs the path to the user’s Application Support directory, which is used to locate various application data.
-The malware then calls a function to retrieve the password from the user using DSCL to display an authentication prompt.
+The payload constructs the path to the user’s Application Support directory, which is used to locate various application data.
+It then calls a function to retrieve the user’s password via an authentication prompt using the DSCL utility.

 code4

-According to the checkvalid() and getpwd() functions, if the password entered by the user was valid, the malware will attempt to retrieve the Chrome password from the macOS keychain and write it to a file named “masterpass-chrome” under the staging directory.
-If not, the malware enters a loop that continuously prompts the user to enter the valid password.
+If the password entered was valid, the payload will attempt to retrieve the Chrome password from the macOS keychain and write it to a file named “masterpass-chrome” under the staging directory.
+If not, the payload enters a loop that will continuously prompt the user for the valid password.

 code5